 - Provides good neck support.
 This is good news for those suffering from a stiff neck constantly.
 Neck pillows help relieve pressure from the neck because it helps align a) your spine and head b) provides traction and support for your neck.

 - Prevents or reduces snoring.
 Neck pillows are one of your best bets to prevent and reduce snoring.
 Usually, a person snores because the air passages of their throats are blocked.
 If you use a neck pillow, those blocked air passages will open up and make breathing easier.

 - Promotes good posture.
 A neck pillow aligns the cervical spine so that you will naturally relax your spinal cord and stretch the neck into its proper position.

 - Enhances blood circulation.
 Neck pillows help the body to become naturally aligned.

-A quiet time for relaxation and meditation
+Remember a quiet time for relaxation and meditation

 No TV, lap top or paperwork for at least 30 minutes before going to bed.